........................................................................................ - a weBlog by Snowy and me.

 is how much both states use fear and threat,

-where the fear of a threat isolates us in plain sight.
+where the fear of a threat isolates the bullied in plain sight.

 I remember well the shouts in primary school,